 Yes.
 And so it’s become my job.
 And I tell him this several times a day, sometimes nicely, it’s my job to remind him.
 Well, you know, the old Michael will be very upset to see how this new Michael is so you know.
 Why don’t we do some more physical therapy?
 And why don’t we try harder and what, you know, and I have a home program that I do with him all the time, you know, but it’s really, I’m the one behind all of it.
 He, If it were up to him, he would just sit around all day and do jigsaw puzzles, really, and truly,

 Bill Gasiamis 10:40

 How does that affect you personally?
 How do you feel about that?
-Now you’re living in a home with a person who doesn’t appear to have the same personality with the person who you really looked up to and admired to, although you probably look up to Michael and admire him now, still, you know, there’s this massive comparison that you, that people make and see the difference of.
-I went through with my partner.
+Now you’re living in a home with a person who doesn’t appear to have the same personality as the person who you really looked up to and admired, although you probably look up to Michael and admire him now, still, you know, there’s this massive comparison that you, that people make and see the difference of.
+I went through it with my partner.
 She noticed some changes in me that she wasn’t pleased with, but it wasn’t my fault.
 How does that make you feel?

 I’ll tell you is a roller coaster that’s for sure.
 Think I have gone I’ve really run the gamut of every emotion in the book, from complete and utter sadness, to hopelessness, to anger, to guilt to sort of acceptance.